bgins/metal/README.md

 See https://nixos.org/manual/nix/unstable/package-management/garbage-collection.html for more options.

 ## Upgrading channels

+TODO: Check on the details of this section.
+We may update these through code with the shift to flakes.

 Channels are updated withs stable releases every six months.
 They need to be updated for the system, darwin, and home-manager.